Quietek/SaveSync/README.md

     $ systemctl list-units -t mount

-    4. Find the .mount item listed that is most similar to the filepath that you noted earlier, and copy it to your clipboard (Ctrl+Shift+C if you aren't familiar with terminal keyboard shortcuts)
+    4. Find the .mount item listed that is more or less the same as the filepath that you noted earlier but with -'s instead of /'s, and copy it to your clipboard (Ctrl+Shift+C if you aren't familiar with terminal keyboard shortcuts)
     5. Open SteamSyncOnMount.service with a text editor of your choice
     6. Replace every reference to run-media-mmcblk0p1.mount with the .mount item you copied earlier (This may be Ctrl+Shift+V or just Ctrl+V depending on your text editor)
-    7. Replace the value after WorkingDirectory= with the path to wherever your SteamSync folder is after your device has been mounted.
+    7. Replace the value after WorkingDirectory= with the path to wherever your SteamSync folder is.
     8. Save and exit from your text editor.
     9. Move the modified service file into your user systemd path, and enable the new service.

     $ mv SteamSyncOnMount.service ~/.config/systemd/user
     $ systemctl --user enable SteamSyncOnMount.service

 You should now have a systemd service that will execute a sync whenever the system mounts a device in that directory.
+You may also be able to get it as a system level systemd service instead of a user level one, it would also require a system level install the relevant pip packages.
+I haven't tested using it as a system service, but in theory it should work just the same.

 ## Uninstallation